nicosantangelo/Alpharized/README.md

 ## How to install

+Right now oh-my-zsh is not [adding more themes to the repo](https://github.com/robbyrussell/oh-my-zsh#dont-send-us-your-theme-for-now) so you'll have to:

 1. Download the theme into oh-my-zsh's custom themes directory:`$ mkdir -p $ZSH_CUSTOM/themes && curl https://raw.githubusercontent.com/NicoSantangelo/Alpharized/master/alpharized.zsh-theme -o $ZSH_CUSTOM/themes/alpharized.zsh-theme`
 2. Set the theme in your .zshrc file: `ZSH_THEME="alpharized"`
 3. For the nice colors, use [Solarized Dark](http://ethanschoonover.com/solarized) the screenshot is using the color scheme for iTerm2.